scps950707/vim-lengthmatters/README.md

 The plugin provides a bunch of commands:

+- `:LengthmattersInit`: init the highlighting for the current window
 - `:LengthmattersToggle`: toggle the highlighting for the current window
 - `:LengthmattersEnable`: enable the highlighting for the current window
 - `:LengthmattersDisable`: disable the highlighting for the current window